weaviate/weaviate-io/developers/weaviate/v1.3.0/more-resources/faq.md

 ### Q: Data import takes long / is slow (slower than before v1.0.0), what is causing this and what can I do?

 A: The first supported vector index type HNSW is super fast at query time, but slower on vectorization.
 This means that adding and updating data objects costs relatively more time.
-When there are other vector index types available, you van try another vector index type.
+When there are other vector index types available, you can try another vector index type.

 ### Q: Why did you use GraphQL instead of SPARQL?